Bounga/bounga.org/_posts/2015-04-30-downgrading-rubymotion.md

 title: Downgrading RubyMotion
 category: Tips
 tags: ['rubymotion']
+header:
+  overlay_image: /assets/images/headers/rubymotion.jpg
 ---

 Sometimes after upgrading [RubyMotion][] I face some bugs introduced in the new release.
-It can be bugs which can easily be workaround or really annoying bugs that will be pain in the ass in a daily work.
+It can be bugs which can easily be worked around or really annoying bugs that will be pain in the ass in a daily work.

 In this case most of the times I choose to downgrade RubyMotion rather than waiting for a new release or patching it locally.